 as "hybrid" cases, raising both Free Exercise and

 such as Sherbert, Thomas, and Hobbie

 were placed in the special category of

 undisturbed.
 From now on, the five-member

 In 1993, in Church of Lukumi Babalu Aye v Hialeah, the Supreme Court took a case which it concluded showed an attempt by government to specifically target an unpopular religious practice, and struck down the laws in question--all designed to deal with animal sacrifice practiced by a large but largely clantestine religion of mostly ex-Cubans.
 The Court unanimously concluded that the ordinances of Hialeah violated the Free Exercise Clause.

-proved as unpopular with Congress as it did with
+decision proved as unpopular with Congress as it

 community.
 Congress in 1993 responded to the

 1993 designed to return religious exercise cases